In 2018, the Committee will work on three Reports to be adopted at the 64th Annual Session in Halifax, Canada.

 - Draft General Report on Instability in the South by Julio MIRANDA CALHA (Portugal)

-- Draft PCNP Report on The Western Balkans by Raynell ANDREYCHUK (Canada)
+- Draft PCNP Report on Security in the Western Balkans by Raynell ANDREYCHUK (Canada)

-- Draft PCTR Report on Security in North East Asia by Gerald CONNOLLY (United States)
+- Draft PCTR Report on North Korea's Challenge to International Security : Implications for NATO by Gerald CONNOLLY (United States)